- Call Unstructured to get the RSA public key associated with your Unstructured user account.

 The response body looks similar to the following:

-Step 4: Use the registered secret’s ID and encryption type
+Step 5: Use the registered secret’s reference ID

 Python